janwilmake/forgithub.stars/README.md

 ✅ Created `uithub.gharchive` and `uithub.stars` to count new stars.

 Figure out why day, week, and month still don't work. fetchEach seems to be failing. day=24, week=7day, month=30days. should be possible with fetch each. prime usecase!
+However, a queue is also possible.

 Also add `/day` and `/week` and `/month` endpoints, and proxy these through `boncron` so they stay fresh properly.
 Apply `?limit=` param after result.